AndreasHeger/CGATReport/doc/Tutorial3.rst

 		    if ext not in tracks: continue
 		    infile = open(os.path.join( root, f),"r")
 		    words = re.split("\s+", "".join(infile.readlines()))
-		    word_sizes.extend( [ len(word) for word in words ] )
+		    word_lengths.extend( [ len(word) for word in words ] )
 		    infile.close()

-	    return { "word sizes" : word_sizes }
+	    return { "word lengths" : word_lengths }

-This Tracker counts word sizes in ``.py``, ``.rst`` files in the current directory.
+This Tracker counts word lengths in ``.py``, ``.rst`` files in the current directory.
 Note that the tracker again returns a dictionary.
-The dictionary contains one entry (``word sizes``) with a list of word sizes.
+The dictionary contains one entry (``word lengths``) with a list of word lengths.

 Testing this data source::

-   sphinxreport-test -t WordCounter -r table
+   sphinxreport-test -t WordCounter -r debug

-The tabular output is not very informative in this case. sphinxreport contains methods (objects of the type :class:`Tranformer`) modify data before display.
+This output is not very informative.
+Sphinxreport contains methods (objects of the type :class:`Tranformer`) modify data before display.
 For example, the :class:`TransformerHistogram` computes a histogram (``-m histogram`` or ``--transformer=histogram``)::

    sphinxreport-test -t WordCounter -r table -m histogram

-The array of word size is replaced with two arrays for bins and values.
+The array of word length is replaced with two arrays for bins and values.
 Again, the tabular output is not very informative.
 However, the histogram is easily plotted choosing a different :class:`Renderer`::

    sphinxreport-test -t WordCounter -r line-plot -m histogram